Kashinoga/hello-comma-website/content/kb/Raspberry Pi/setup-terraria-server.md

 ## Overview

-This describes how to setup a Terraria Server on a Raspberry Pi.
+How to setup a Terraria Server on a Raspberry Pi.

 ## Requirements